alexmarchant/wip-lang/readme.md

 I don't think javascript is a good language for this.
-So many stupid bugs that would have been fixed with a decent compiler, and i don't think much dev speed was saved tbh.
+So many stupid bugs that would have been fixed with a decent compiler, and any dev speed that would have been saved was lost to bugs.